syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 # We will later use the test.txt object to confirm our applied ACLs are working
 ```

 As we did not define any ACLs while creating the buckets/objects, the default private ACL will be used.
-In the current state all users, who have access to our OpenStack project (who have created EC2 credentials for this project), have full control on our newly created buckets/objects.
+In the current state all users, who have access to our OpenStack project (users who have created EC2 credentials for this project), have full control on our newly created buckets/objects.

 For an object to be accessable to an user, the object itself and the parent buckets have to have proper ACLs set.